-Connecting to a Network in Microsoft® Windows® XP
+Connecting to a Wireless Network in Microsoft® Windows® XP

-Your wireless network card requires proper software and drivers in order to connect to a network.
-The software is pre-installed in the factory.
-If the software is removed or corrupted, follow the instructions listed in the User's Guide for your wireless card.
-The User's Guide is located on your Drivers and Utilities CD (that came with your computer) in the "User's Guides-Network User's Guides" category.
-The User's Guide is also available on the Dell Support website at support.dell.com.
+Your wireless network card requires specific software and drivers in order to connect to a network.
+The software is already installed.
+If the software is removed or corrupted, follow the instructions included in the user's guide for your wireless network card.
+The user's guide is located on your Drivers and Utilities CD (that came with your computer) in the "User's Guides-Network User's Guides" category.
+The user's guide is also available on the Dell Support website at support.dell.com.

 - Click the Start button, click Control Panel, and then click Switch to Classic View.

-- 2 Double-click Network Connections.
+- Double-click Network Connections.

 - Click Wireless Network Connection.